ETHOS-Labs-LLC/BYOS/docs/index.md

+---
+hide:
+  - toc
+---

 <figure markdown>
 ![alt text](<Ethos Labs-YT_Banner.png>){ width="900" }
 </figure>

 <h1 style="text-align: center;"> B.Y.O.S. - Bring Your Own Satellite</h1>

+In this training class, attendees are introduced to the basics of satellite communication in a hands-on manner.
+Also, through the power of virtualization and open-source software, attendees will get a step-by-step guide to create their own personal satellite lab, while helping discover the fundamental principles of satellite communication, from orbital mechanics to data transmission protocols, as you design, simulate, and experiment with satellite systems in a risk-free, virtual environment.

+Unveil the secrets of satellite technology, gain hands-on experience with real-world scenarios, and configuring and controlling your virtual satellite.
+This unique learning experience equips you with the knowledge and practical skills needed to explore the possibilities of satellite communication.
+Unlock the universe of opportunities that satellite communication offers, right from your own laptop.

+---
+## Requirements
+Virtual Machine Running Ubuntu 22.04 LTS or later with 4 Cores and at least 4GB of Ram.
+Its is recommend you have a disk size of 30 GB.

+Both ```AMD64``` and ```ARM64``` versions are supporting by this documentation.

+!!!
+Note
+    32-Bit (x86) Virtual Machines are **NOT** supported!

 ## Setting up your Virtual Machine
 Before you get started, you need to get your virtual machine setup.
 First you will want to update and upgrade Ubuntu using the following commands: